kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 #### Answer: E. Raised plasma cortisol levels - *FALSE* = C. Hyperglycaemia
 - Cushing’s disease is due to a pituitary adenoma, which secretes ACTH
 - The resulting clinical picture is no different from Cushing syndrome
-- However, the plasma ACTH is raised in contrast to an adrenal adenoma or exogenous source
+- However, plasma ACTH is raised in contrast to an adrenal adenoma or exogenous source
-	- where the plasma ACTH is lowered due to the negative feedback of cortisol on the pituitary
+	- where plasma ACTH is lowered due to negative feedback of cortisol on pituitary

 ### Q53	- TODO
 A 34-year-old woman undergoes a *right mastectomy and axillary clearance* for a 4-cm carcinoma of the right breast with *fixed unilateral axillary nodes*.
 A staging CT scan confirms that there are *no metastases* present.
 Which of the following *TNM stages* does this patient’s clinical picture represent?